opendr-eu/opendr/docs/reference/intent-recognition-learner.md

 ## intent_recognition module

 The *intent_recognition* module contains the *IntentRecognitionModule* class and can be used to recognize 20 intents of a person based on text.
 It is recommended to use *IntentRecognitionModule* together with *SpeechTranscriptionModule* to enable intent recognition based on transcribed speech.
-The module supports multimodal training on face, speech, and text data to facilitate improved inference on text modality.
+The module supports multimodal training on face (vision), speech (audio), and text data to facilitate improved unimodal inference on text modality.

 We provide data processing scripts and pre-trained model for [MIntRec dataset](https://github.com/thuiar/MIntRec).